labondano/data-analysis-2019/README.md

 **more and more changes**

-*now making changes remotely to be pulled in RStudio*
+*now making changes remotely to be pulled in RStudio*... trying again